brdeleeuw/aws-ec2-slackbot/README.md

 # aws-ec2-slackbot

-Simple bot for the Slack messaging app that checks for active EC2 instances (Amazon Web Services) and sends a reminder.
+Simple bot I wrote to avoid having unecessary active instances on Amazon Web Services (AWS).
+It uses AWS CLI to check for active EC2 instances / EMR clusters and sends reminders via the Slack messaging app to the corresponding user.

 ## Requirements: